inspatiallabs/intentional-license/template.md

 - **Enterprise License**: A separate commercial agreement required for any use of the Software that constitutes a Competing Use, or for whitelabeling the Software.

-- **DAO**: The decentralized autonomous organization, [DAO_NAME], responsible for the governance and stewardship of the Software and this License.

 ## License Grant